dotnet/csharplang/proposals/params-collections.md

   in which cases the *element type* is `T`
-- A *type* with an appropriate *[create method](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-12.0/collection-expressions.md#create-methods)*, which is at least as accessible as the declaring member and a corresponding *element type* resulting from that determination determined from a `GetEnumerator` instance method or enumerable interface, not from an extension method.
+- A *type* with an appropriate *[create method](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-12.0/collection-expressions.md#create-methods)*, which is at least as accessible as the declaring member and a corresponding *element type* resulting from that determination
 - A *struct* or *class type* that implements `System.Collections.IEnumerable` where:
   - The *type* has a constructor that can be invoked with no arguments, and the constructor is at least as accessible as the declaring member.
   - The *type* has an instance (not an extension) method `Add` that can be invoked with a single argument of